3da/MercurialHttpHooks/README.md

 1. Install library 'requests' (`pip install requests`)
 2. Copy HttpHooks.py to your python lib directory.
 For example: C:\Python27\Lib\site-packages\hgext
-3. Add `pretxnchangegroup` hook to your hgrc file and specify API url as described below.
+3. Add `pretxnchangegroup` or different hook to your hgrc file and specify API url as described below.

 ### Exmple config